 Children choose the theme while parents pass parts or test the frame together.
 After play, the rods go back into the storage bag and the structure can be rebuilt the next day.
 The routine is simple, but it supports hands-on practice, communication, and tidying habits.

-| Family step | Child participation | Product presentation |
+| Family step | Child participation | How to show it |

 |---|---|---|